Michael Burgess: Celebrating the wonderful legacy left by Radio Sport

 In the mid-1980s it felt like the whole country was watching The A Team on Sunday nights.

-Certainly, for sure, the entire playground at Avondale Primary were talking about B.A Baracus and the gang, while I feigned knowledge.
+Certainly the entire playground at Avondale Primary were talking about B.A.
+Baracus and the gang, while I feigned knowledge.

 It was the same when Michael Jackson's ground breaking Thriller video came out in 1983, as the school nation were in raptures about it for weeks, while I pretended I had seen it.